snailonawhale/Hive/README.md

 ## What it does

 Hive is a version control software for CAD files.
 It creates a data tree for every project you have, to keep track of different files and versions!
 Users can upload new files, and the program will create a new node for them, while keeping a backup zip file of previous versions on the server.
 This way, you can easily keep track of any changes that you or your teammates make, and easily revert to previous versions if you made a mistake.
-This makes it much simpler to track your progress and compare your and your teammates designs, and is compatible with all common CAD file formats.
+This makes it much simpler to track your progress and compare your and your teammates designs, and is compatible with Solidworks files.
+You can even open different file versions in Solidworks through Hive!

 ## How we built it